 "To my mind, a million books and magazines single spaced also qualify as a resource.
 I once heard an instructor arguing for two spaces in typeset text, completely oblivious to the single-spaced mountain of material that he reads every day.
 When this was pointed out to him, he quietly dropped his argument.
 He'd for years been blind to the type that he actually reads."

 — John McWade

 The Bottom Line: Professional typesetters, designers, desktop publishers, and anyone who truly cares about fonts and typography should use only one space after a period or other ending punctuation.
+However, it doesn't necessarily need to be a standard space character.
+Desktop Publishing software makes it easy to experiment with other space characters to achieve the best appearance on a case-by-case basis.
 Save the double spaces for typewriting, casual email, term papers (if prescribed by the style guide you are using), or personal correspondence.
-Remove extra spaces.
+Learn how to remove extra spaces between sentences.
 For everyone else, do whatever makes you feel good.

 POLL: One Space or Two After Punctuation, What's Your Preference?

 3) I'll try to convince my boss / clients / co-workers to go with one space